-4. (1) Notwithstanding any other provisions of this By-law, it shall be lawful to emit or cause or permit the emission of sound in connection with emergency measures taken unless such sound is clearly of a longer duration or more disturbing than is reasonably necessary for the accomplishment of such emergency purposes.
+- 4. (1) Notwithstanding any other provisions of this By-law, it shall be lawful to emit or cause or permit the emission of sound in connection with emergency measures taken - (a) for the immediate health, safety or welfare of the inhabitants or any of them; - (b) for the preservation or restoration of property unless such sound is clearly of a longer duration or more disturbing than is reasonably necessary for the accomplishment of such emergency purposes.